Major League Baseball rivalries: Kansas City Royals vs. New York Yankees

+National League

 Cincinnati Reds vs. Los Angeles Dodgers

 The Dodgers–Reds rivalry was one of the most intense during the 1970s through the early 1990s.
 They often competed for the NL West division title.
 From 1970 to 1990, they had eleven 1–2 finishes in the standings, with seven of them being within 5½ games or fewer.
-Both teams also played in numerous championships during this span, combining to win 10 NL Pennants and 5 World Series titles from – Notably as the Big Red Machine teams clashed frequently with the Tommy Lasorda era Dodgers teams.
+Both teams also played in numerous championships during this span, combining to win 10 NL Pennants and 5 World Series titles from –, most notably as the Big Red Machine teams clashed frequently with the Tommy Lasorda-era Dodgers teams.
 Reds manager Sparky Anderson once said, "I don't think there's a rivalry like ours in either league.
 The Giants are supposed to be the Dodgers' natural rivals, but I don't think the feeling is there anymore.
 It's not there the way it is with us and the Dodgers."
 The rivalry ended when division realignment moved the Reds to the NL Central.
-However, they did face one another in the 1995 NLDS.
+However, they did face one another in the 1995 NLDS and 2025 NLWCS.